malhotrariya/malhotrariya/README.md

 # Hello World 👋

 I'm Riya, a passionate individual navigating sustainability at the nexus of innovative technology, applied research, performance, and durability.
-Aspiring to evolve as a data-driven sustainability expert, I'm on a journey to wield the power of analytics and decode the language of environmental impact to transform numbers into a symphony of eco-conscious solutions.
+Aspiring to evolve as a data-driven sustainability expert, I aim to use analytics to turn numbers into environmentally conscious solutions.

 ## Experience
 **With three years of professional experience in the Energy and Environment sector, my areas of expertise include:**